 Let me show you some of my favourite photos we made during our holidays in October.
 At this time of the year, visiting some of Europe’s seaside could end in rain and cold weather… So we decided to go to a place where we can enjoy the sun and the sea for the last time this year in Lanzarote.
 Lanzarote is a Spanish island in the Atlantic and the fourth largest of the Canary Islands.
 The perfect time to visit the Canary Islands is between August and November, although it is always above 20° during the whole year.

-Lanzarote is a volcanic island where the colours black, white and ochre are overwhelming majority.
+Lanzarote is a volcanic island where the colours black, white and ochre are an overwhelming majority.
 The “Tunnel of Atlantis,” the largest underwater volcanic tunnel in the world, is part of the Lanzarote’s “ Cueva de los Verdes lava“ lava tunnel.

 We decided to rent a car for the whole week so that we could visit all the places I had discovered in my travel guide.